tkf/emacs-request/README.rst

 =========================

 Patches for following bugs are applied when request.el is loaded.
-If the patches are not required for newer Emacs versions, it will not be applied.
+If the patch is not required for the Emacs version you are using, it will not be applied.

 - `#12374 - 24.1.50;
   Incorrect redirect in url-retrieve when URL contains port number -